+A Great Day in Harlem, Grant's Tomb, Riverside Park, the opening event for the annual Harlem Week celebration of African-American culture.
 Currently a resurgence of creative energy is flooding into the area, with young, international artists and performers expanding the scene to include World Beats influenced by Europe, South America and Africa.

 Two classic venues, the Cotton Club and The Savoy, were responsible for the creation and rise of numerous forms of music and dance.
 Musicians played Dixie, the Harlem Stride, and the Blues, which developed into the improvisational style of music called Jazz, then Bebop and Big Band.